mattiasvillani/WinterConfHemavan2019/README.md

 ### About me
 [**Mattias Villani**](https://www.mattiasvillani.com/) \
+**Who?** \
-**Who?** - Professor of Statistics at Stockholm and Linköping University.\
+Professor of Statistics at Stockholm and Linköping University.\
+**What?** \
-**What?** - Research on computationally efficient Bayesian methods for inference, prediction and decision making with flexible probabilistic models.
-Teaching courses in Bayesian Learning, Introduction to Machine Learning, Advanced Machine Learning, Text Mining, Machine Learning for Industry, Probability and Statistics for Machine Learning etc \
+Research: Computationally efficient Bayesian methods for inference, prediction and decision making with flexible probabilistic models. \
+Teaching: courses in Bayesian Learning, Introduction to Machine Learning, Advanced Machine Learning, Text Mining, Machine Learning for Industry, Probability and Statistics for Machine Learning etc \
 **Why?** - Applications in Transportation, Neuroimaging, Robotics, Econometrics and Software developement.

 ---